Last Updated on

 4. Group B Streptococcus

-It is not possible to prevent GBS as the streptococcal bacteria are commonly present in our bodies.
+It is not possible to prevent a GBS infection, as the bacteria are commonly present in our bodies.

 5. Urinary Tract Infection

 Urinary Tract Infections (UTIs) are caused when bacteria enter the urinary tract and begin to multiply in the urethra or the bladder.
 UTIs frequently occur in pregnant women, as the growing uterus presses onto the bladder and urinary tract, trapping the bacteria inside.
 The urine is also concentrated in pregnant women, and this provides the bacteria with an ideal environment to multiply.